muntorg/munt-official/doc/building.md

 Troubleshooting:

-If your distro  does not have boost 1.66 you can do the following to build it cd depends make boost

-And then add it to your configure flags
-> ./configure --with-boost=<path> LDFLAGS="-L<path>/lib/" CPPFLAGS="-I<path>/include" <otherconfigureflagshere>

-To run after doing the above
+Gulden dynamically links qt by default as a licensing requirement for distribution.
+If you have trouble running Gulden after building it you may need to tell it where to find the libraries:
-> LD_LIBRARY_PATH=<path>/lib src/GuldenD
+> LD_LIBRARY_PATH=<path>/lib ./src/Gulden

-If your distro is missing Berkley DB 4.8 (error: Found Berkeley DB other than 4.8, required for portable wallets) Either configure with an incompatible bdb (Your wallet may not be portable to machines using older versions in this case):
+If your distro is missing Berkley DB 4.8 (error: Found Berkeley DB other than 4.8, required for portable wallets) Either compile your own BDB, or configure with an incompatible bdb (Your wallet may not be portable to machines using older versions in this case):
 > ./configure --with-incompatible-bdb <otherconfigureflagshere>

-Or compile your own:
-> sudo mkdir /db-4.8 && sudo chmod -R a+rwx /db-4.8 && wget 'http://download.oracle.com/berkeley-db/db-4.8.30.NC.tar.gz' && tar -xzvf db-4.8.30.NC.tar.gz && cd db-4.8.30.NC/build_unix/ && ../dist/configure --enable-cxx --disable-shared --with-pic --prefix=/db-4.8/ && make install

-> ./configure LDFLAGS="-L/db-4.8/lib/" CPPFLAGS="-I/db-4.8/include"

 Binaries are output as follows by the build process: